Michigan Hair Transplants

 What Is Follicular Unit Extraction?

 Follicular Unit Extraction or FUE, is the most advanced hair transplantation technique available today.
 The technique performed in the past known as Strip Harvesting or FUT resulted in a patchy looking scalp and left patients with a notorious scar.
 FUE transplants hair in their natural groupings of 1-4 follicles resulting in natural looking hair and no noticeable scarring.
-Watch the video for a deeper look.
+Watch the video for a deeper comparison.

 Schedule A Consultation